 What then will replace famine, plague, and war at the top of the human agenda?
 As the self-made gods of planet earth, what destinies will we set ourselves, and which quests will we undertake?
 Homo Deus explores the projects, dreams and nightmares that will shape the twenty-first century—from overcoming death to creating artificial life.
 It asks the fundamental questions: Where do we go from here?
 And how will we protect this fragile world from our own destructive powers?
 This is the next stage of evolution.
 This is Homo Deus.

 With the same insight and clarity that made Sapiens an international hit and a New York Times bestseller, Harari maps out our future.

 We feel this is a good book to get started with, as it’s written in a user-friendly style that can appeal to a broad audience and touches on many topics that are directly or indirectly related to our mission of ending age-related disease.
 As we progress as a group, we will shift into different categories, including philosophy, genetics, biochemistry, ethics, and many more topics that are of interest to our mission and book club members.

-As a Hero, you will have the opportunity to join us for the first of many book discussions and have the opportunity to learn about the fascinating knowledge that these authors have to share with us as well as the deconstructed meanings behind the books as seen by our book club members.
-We’ll email the connection instructions to our Heroes soon, so please check your inbox for our announcement.
+By joining us for the club, you will have the opportunity to join us for the first of many book discussions and have the opportunity to learn about the fascinating knowledge that these authors have to share with us as well as the deconstructed meanings behind the books as seen by our book club members.